top of page

 It was now still mid-1969, and so we forged ahead without Glenda and continued on as a 3-piece power trio.
 Performing at public high school dances.
 Yacht clubs.
 Teen clubs.
 Military bases.
 And Catholic high schools in Alameda and Oakland.
 St. Elizabeth’s in Oakland being one of the “Crown Jewels of Big Gigs” at the time.

-We were doing cover songs from Cream, Hendrix, Yardbirds, Zep and assorted SF hippie bands like the Grateful Dead and Quicksilver Messenger Service, as well as trying our doggone white-boy-best to sing like an old black bluesman.
+We were doing cover songs from Cream, Hendrix, Yardbirds, Zep and assorted SF hippie bands like the Grateful Dead and Quicksilver Messenger Service.
+As well as trying our doggone white-boy-best to sing like an old black bluesman.
 Any old black bluesman.

 Furthermore, it was during this same period that we penned our first original tunes.
 Which - honestly?
 Were some of the worst pieces of drivel to ever be performed by any band in private.
 Much less in public.